 - hand sanitizer or wipes

-- some bills or change for tips
+- pesos for tips